 In Table 19, when a set of events is sent in response to a single request, the events are listed in an arbitrary order.
-An asterisk () indicates the event that contains the same Reference ID as the request.
-For more information, please refer to the Genesys 7 Events and Models Reference Manual and the Voice Platform SDK 7.5 .NET (or Java) API Reference.
+An asterisk (\) indicates the event that contains the same Reference ID as the request.
+For more information, refer to the Genesys 7 Events and Models Reference Manual.

-Table 19 reflects only that switch functionality used by Genesys software and might not include the complete set of events that the switch supports.
+Table 19 reflects only that switch functionality used by Genesys software and might not include the complete set of events offered by the switch.

-Certain requests in Table 19 are reserved for Genesys Engineering and are listed here merely for completeness of information.
+Certain requests in Table 19 are reserved for internal use and are listed here merely for completeness of information.